Cosmetic Dentistry

 7. Their Office Feels Stuck in 2003

-We’re not saying they need to have robots handing out lattes—but if the equipment looks dusty and the vibe is outdated, it could be a reflection of the care you’ll receive.
+We’re not saying they need to have robots handing out lattes, but if the equipment looks dusty and the vibe is outdated, it could be a reflection of the care you’ll receive.
 Modern cosmetic dental procedures rely on up-to-date tools and digital design systems.
 And if the staff seems scattered or confused?
 That’s another warning sign.
 A veneer treatment is too important to trust to a team that’s not on top of their game.

 8. They Avoid Talking About Cost or Payment Options

-Let’s be real: veneers aren’t cheap.
+Veneers aren’t cheap.
 But the cost of porcelain and the overall price of veneer procedures should be clearly explained up front.
 If you’re met with vague answers or dodged questions when you bring up cost or financing, that’s a red flag.
 The right veneer dentist will give you a clear breakdown of pricing and help you find a solution that works within your budget.

 9. They Don’t Ask About What You Actually Want

 Some dentists get so caught up in the cosmetic dental procedures they do every day, they forget to stop and ask the most important question: What are you hoping for?
-The best cosmetic dentists want to know your goals—whether you’re after a subtle fix, want to go two shades lighter, or need a complete smile makeover.
+The best cosmetic dentists want to know your goals, whether you’re after a subtle fix, want to go two shades lighter, or need a complete smile makeover.
 If they don’t ask what you want, how can they possibly give you the smile you’ve always dreamed of?

 10. There’s No Talk About Long-Term Dental Care